 Water practices take place at the Exchange Boathouse along the Oklahoma River until the new OU Boathouse is constructed.
 OU shares its home course on the scenic Oklahoma River with the United States training center.
 Located in Oklahoma City’s Boathouse District, it is one of the world’s premier sites for rowing.

-Land practices take place on campus in the team's training facility at Memorial Stadium.
-In the spring, the team will move into the OU Rowing Training Center.
+Land practices take place on campus at the NEW OU Rowing Training Center.
 The Sooners' new home will be one of just several on-campus rowing training facilities in the country and feature a state-of-the-art, 16-seat "moving water" rowing tank, used to simulate on-the-water training indoors.
 The building will also feature a 2,740-square foot workout area, sports medicine and hydrotherapy room, team room and locker room in addition to office and meeting spaces and storage and laundry areas.
-Groundbreaking ceremonies for the 24,000 square foot, $6.5 million venue were held in April.
+Groundbreaking ceremonies for the 24,000 square foot, $6.5 million venue were held in April, 2013.

 How long is the rowing season?